Resources for Researchers

 All travel requests for research-related funds must be approved by the Senior Associate Dean for Research as follows:

-- Send a brief email to Dr. Ann Minnick and copy her administrative manager, Sharon Stinson, detailing why you are requesting research funds.
+- Send a brief email to Dr. Mariann R. Piano and copy administrative officer Gay Nell Krauss, detailing why you are requesting research funds.
 Please include your best estimate as to the total cost of the trip; what amount, if any, a grant will cover; reason for trip (type of presentation, networking/recruiting, professional development, etc.) on the VUSN Travel Authorization Form (white form).
-Meals are not covered unless specifically approved by the Senior Associate Dean.

-- If you have questions, please contact Sharon Stinson.
+- If you have questions, please contact Gay Nell Krauss.

 Grant preparation and support